lawenliu/homework/Homework3/ReadMe.txt

 	 4. Install packages needed by this project "npm install"
 	 5. Run "ng serve" ( if failed with "ng serve", "npm start" should work)
 	 6. Open "http://localhost:4200" to check result
-	 7. Try input "doctor johnson" or "name John"
+	 7. Try to input "doctor johnson", it will list all the patients with doctor last name with johnson
+	 8. Try to input "name John", it will list all the patients with first letter "J" of first name